sandipchitale/ePOM360/README.md

 # ePOM360

-POM360 using Elwectron framework, AngularJS+UIRouter, Twitter Bootstrap
+POM360 using Electron framework, AngularJS+UIRouter, Twitter Bootstrap

 # What is it?